GDPR Training and Audits

 Need bespoke training for your business?

-Allott & Associates can offer a variety of bespoke training options at your premises including breakfast seminars, half day courses or training to cover specific aspects of GDPR, suitable for groups of three or more people, please contact Allott & Associates for more details.
+Allott and Associates can offer a variety of bespoke training options at your premises including breakfast seminars, half day courses or training to cover specific aspects of GDPR, suitable for groups of three or more people, please contact Allott and Associates for more details.

 Why do I need GDPR training?

 GDPR, which stands for the new General Data Protection Regulation, comes into force in May 2018 and affects virtually all businesses and trade associations large and small including schools, the health service, and the public sector and from 2019 even charities.

 Arguably GDPR, which is an EU regulation that the UK is committed to implementing, despite Brexit, is the biggest change affecting businesses since the introduction of the Human Rights Act in 1998.